-Because academic regalia must be ordered for each individual through the Columbia bookstore, it is imperative that you pre-register for the Graduation March by Tuesday, March 22, 2019.
-If you would like to participate in Graduation 2019 as a 50th Reunion Alumni Marcher, please register online or contact the Reunion Office at [email protected] or by calling 212-854-0533.
+Because academic regalia must be ordered for each individual through the Columbia bookstore, it is imperative that you pre-register for the Graduation March by Monday, April 11, 2022.
+To participate as a 50th Reunion Alumni Marcher, please register online or contact the Reunion Office at [email protected] or by calling 212-854-0533.

 May I bring my spouse or a guest?